 - Anything else that transmits a wireless signal, from routers to baby monitors

 If you're still experiencing dropouts after eliminating those causes, we can try and help you investigate.
-Just send all the files located in your \Documents\Zwift\Logs folder, along with some pictures of the location of your trainer, your sensors, and your ANT+ dongle, to http://bit.ly/zwiftsupport.
-Again, we can't solve the problem, but we may be able to help point you in the right direction.
+Just attach all the files located in your \Documents\Zwift\Logs folder, along with some pictures of the location of your trainer, your sensors, and your ANT+ dongle, to a tech support ticket.
+If we can't solve the problem, we may be able to at least point you in the right direction.